The 13th Law of Persuasion: The Law of Magnetic Familiarity

 You don’t need to advertise because you aren’t in business?

-You as a person are advertising…all the time.
-You are sending messages verbally and nonverbally all day long and they do tend to be consistent.
+As a living human being YOU are advertising…all the time.
+You are sending verbal and nonverbal messages all day long and they do tend to be consistent.

 What can you do to cause surprise within pleasant familiarity?